Backtracking algorithms¶

 }

-Next, we solve Example Three based on the framework code.
+Now, we are able to solve Example Three using the framework code.
 The state

 is the node traversal path, choices